Nadezhda-Bachvarova/pizza-master/README.md

 The ContactData component is with custom validation too.
 Data for ContactData and order content are sent in Realtime Database, Firebase.

 ## 1.2.
 Public part (accessible without authentication).
+Part of public access is **AboutUs** component with short information and funny animation.
-When user is wihout authentication could see and create custom pizza /PizzaCreator.js/ with chosen products /PizzaProduct.js/, but can't make order and can't send order.
+When user is wihout authentication could see and create custom pizza **PizzaCreator** with optional products **PizzaProduct**, but can't make order and can't send order.
+Every component have custom validation.
-When user try to creat a animated pizza is with restriction - redirect to Authentication form.
+When user try to creat a animated pizza is with restriction - redirect to **Authentication** form.